dhrutibhudia97/Project-1-dhruti-bhudia/README.md

 This site is for people who want to make changes in their daily life to feel healthier physically and mentally.
 It provides them with information, advice and video tutorials to be able to start making small changes from the comfort of their home.
 This will benefit people who may want to make changes to improve their health or wellbeing but may not find the time or have the money to join a gym or buy expensive equipment, or feel too intimidated to do so.
 This website helps them learn more about the aspects involved in healthy well-being, good quality sleep and how to start implementing this into their daily routine.

-/* insert screen shots of the 3 different pages (maybe on different sized screens*/
+/* insert SCREEN SHOT of the 3 different pages (maybe on different sized screens*/

 ## Features